PICurv 0.1.0

 strict_trailing: true

-When enabled, picurv first calls scripts/grid.gen legacy1d to create a canonical PICGRID file in the run config, then runs the normal validation/non-dimensionalization staging path.
+When enabled, picurv first calls generators/grid.gen legacy1d to create a canonical PICGRID file in the run config, then runs the normal validation/non-dimensionalization staging path.

 3.3 mode: grid_gen